Florida students often have a bright future when choosing one of the many online colleges in Florida for their higher education.

 Those who are considering Florida online degrees may wish to consider some of these resources regarding different programs and opportunities:

 - The Florida College System: This site provides information about potential majors, financial aid, and applications for students of all ages and backgrounds.

 - Florida College Access Network: This site offers details about the FAFSA process, financial aid opportunities, and student networking events.

-- FloridaShines: This “hub” of information for students and adult learners can be an excellent starting point for those starting to research online colleges in FL.
+- FloridaShines: This “hub” of information for students and adult learners can be a useful starting point for those starting to research online colleges in FL.